 To convict someone of DUI, DUI Per Se, or DWI in Maryland, the state must prove that that person was driving a motor vehicle.
 In many DUI cases, this is extremely straightforward – the police officer observed the defendant driving their vehicle on the roadway, and can testify to that fact at trial.
-However, there are some cases in which the driver is contacted in a stationary vehicle, either pulled over on the side of the roadway or in a parking space.
-So, what is driving under Maryland Law?
+However, there are some cases in which the driver is sitting in a stationary vehicle, either pulled over on the side of the roadway or in a parking space.
+So, what is driving under Maryland law?

 The court holds that using a vehicle for shelter is not actual physical control.
 This means that if a person is sleeping in the backseat of a vehicle, parked off of the roadway with the lights off and the keys outside of the ignition, they are not in actual physical control of the vehicle, and thus not driving.
 Each case is unique.
 Some factors may be present and others absent.
 This issue of fact is one that is resolved during trial by the fact-finders (normally a jury except in bench trial cases).

 Our attorneys have experience representing clients against a number of different traffic violations, and their experience will be very beneficial as you work toward fighting the case that has been brought against you.
 Don’t go into this alone.
 We are prepared to help you fight your charges and attain the best result available in your case.
 Please contact us today for more information, and visit the following page to learn more about DUI in Maryland.

 To watch Attorney Ed Tayter discuss Maryland DUI laws and the meaning of the term “driving,” click here.